 Also, most of the time, veterinarians, medical doctors, and surgeons do not have extensive experience in functional rehabilitation.
 That is why there is a need for many types of recovery specialists in human medicine and why rehabilitation is a specialty in veterinary medicine as well.
 None of us has time to know everything about even our own specialties, much less all other specialties of interest.

 I don’t do everything perfectly in my practice.
 I have, however, had a lot of experience in a broad variety of conditions and situations, and on this website I give to you more ways to think about solving problems.

 Back to ROM –

 ROM drills are not usually necessary if the pet is moving on their own!
-Other physical activities will be a better use of rehabilitation activity time and will do a better job of encouraging overall limb and body use.
+Other physical activities will be a better use of rehabilitation activity time than ROM.
+Other work will do a better job of encouraging overall limb and body use.
 Start with this foundation if you want to do some work yourself.

 My Pet Already Moves Their Leg –

 If your dog or cat or other pet is moving and flexing & extending their knee or other joint after surgery, very likely their joints are staying mobile enough for beginning recovery.
 They are as mobile as they are comfortable with moving.